RibeiroGroup/Tutorials/1_ClassicalHarmonicOscillator/instructions.md

 $\Large v_n = \dot{y_n} \approx \frac{y_{n+1} - y_{n-1}}{2 \Delta t} \qquad$ (6)

 ## Instructions
-Run a simulation for 15 units of time with 5000 time steps.
-The electric wave must be turned on at $t = 5.0$ and off at $t = 10.0$.
+Write a function that takes in a number of simulation parameters and returns arrays of position and energy values.
 For each time step your simulation must

 1. Compute the force.
 Note that the electric force must only be include within the time interval given above.